 Can I get everything I need from food instead of supplements?

 In theory, a well-balanced, nutrient-dense diet can provide many of the key fertility nutrients.
-In practice, achieving optimal levels of folate, CoQ10, vitamin D, zinc, and omega-3s through food alone can be difficult — especially during preconception when requirements are higher.
+In practice, getting optimal levels of folate, CoQ10, vitamin D, zinc, and omega-3s through food alone can be difficult — especially during preconception when your requirements are higher.
 Supplementation helps fill gaps reliably, particularly for nutrients like folic acid where consistent daily intake before conception is clinically important.

 Disclaimer: This article is for informational purposes only and does not constitute medical advice.
 Before starting any new supplement regimen, especially if you are pregnant, nursing, taking medications, or have underlying health conditions, consult with your healthcare provider or a registered dietitian.
 Some supplements may interact with medications or affect fertility treatment outcomes.